Showing posts with label chicken salad. Show all posts

 Mix in a tablespoon of pickle relish.
 Add 1/4 teaspoon of the herb Dill (optional.)

 Stir in a tablespoon of mayo at a time to reach your desired creaminess.
 I mixed in about 3 tablespoons.
-Add teaspoon of mustard.
+Add a teaspoon of mustard.
 Okay to add or subtract amounts of mayo and mustard.

-Finally salt and pepper to taste.
+Finally, salt and pepper to taste.
 Store Chicken Salad in the refrigerator.
 If you wait a couple of hours before serving, then all the ingredients will have time to meld and become more intense.

 Thursday, January 28, 2016